-How to Create RSS Feeds for Google Search Results - Digital Inspiration
+How to Create RSS Feeds for Google Search Results

 - Go to Google Custom Search and create a new search engine.
 If you would like to search the entire web, just like Google search, put *.com as the site to search, edit your CSE and under Sites to Search section, select the option that says “Search the entire web but emphasize included sites.”

-- Make a note of the Google CSE id which will be something like xxxx:yyy - click the Search Engine ID button under Details to know your CSE ID.
+- Make a note of the Google CSE id which will be something like xxxx - click the Search Engine ID button under Details to know your CSE ID.

 - Go to Google Developers Console, sign-in with your Google Account and create a new Project.
 Give your project any name - like Google Search RSS Feed - and click the Create Project button.